Peroor Sree Krishna Swamy Temple

-Peroor Sree Krishna Swamy Temple is an ancient Hindu Temple situated near Ambalamukku in Thiruvananthapuram Municipal Corporation.
-Ambalamukku Jn is 6 km from Thiruvananthapuram central Bus Stand and Railway Station.
-The temple is dedicated to Lord Sree Krishna and is administered by Travancore Devaswom Board.
-Peroorkada's name came from this holy temple.
-The temple is famous as 'Thekkan Guruvayoor'.
-(The word 'thekkan' means 'southern').
+Peroor Sree Krishna Swamy Temple is a Hindu Temple situated near Ambalamukku in Thiruvananthapuram Municipal Corporation.
+The temple is dedicated to Krishna and is administered by Travancore Devaswom Board.
+The town of Peroorkada derives its name from the temple.
+The temple is also called Thekkan (southern) Guruvayoor.

-Deities and sub-deities
+Deities

-The main deity of this temple is Lord Sree Krishna.
+The main deity is Krishna.
 Sub-deities include Ganapathi, Shiva, Bhagavathy, Ayyappan, Muruga, Nagas and Navagrahas.

 Festivals

 The annual festival continues for ten days.
 It begins by hoisting the flag on the golden flagstaff on Thiruvonam Star day in the Malayalam month of Meenam and finishes by Aarattu on the tenth day.
-The Aarattu ritual is held at Sasthamangalam Mahadevar Temple premises and on that evening a spectacular procession continues from the temple.
+The Aarattu ritual is held on Sasthamangalam Mahadevar Temple premises; in the evening, a procession commences from the temple.
 The procession goes along Peroorkada, Paipinmoodu Jn, Kadappathala Nagar, Kowdiar, Ambalamukku Jn, and back to the temple.

-Sree Krishna Jayanthi, Mandala, Makara Vilakku season etc. are celebrated.
+Krishna Jayanthi, Mandala and Makara Vilakku season are also celebrated.

 Main offerings

 Payasam, Paalpayasam (sweetened milk porridge), Archana, Pushpanjali, (flower offerings), Neeranjanam, Muzhukappu, Ganapathi Homam, Bhagavathy Homam and many more offerings are made.
 Annadanam (feast) is performed during festival days.